 by Tracy Johnson

 Every broadcaster says they want fans.
-Bold, loyal, passionate followers make up the bulk of your quarter-hours.
-But do you have the courage to recruit and lead a passionate fan base?
-Not to make it too technical, but the physics of passion come into play.
+Bold, loyal, passionate followers make up the bulk of listening.
+But most stations do not have the courage to recruit and lead a passionate fan base.
+Not to get too technical, but the physics of passion is an interesting concept.
+And it comes into play in building a radio audience.

-This is important for every brand, whether you’re selling coffee in the neighborhood shop or auto parts.
-But in radio, we rely on fans.
+This is important for every brand, whether selling coffee in a neighborhood shop or auto parts.
+But radio success relies on fans.
 At many stations, 90% of listening comes from just 10% of the total cume.
-Doesn’t it make sense that the key to ratings growth is converting more of those listeners into your fan base?
+Doesn’t it make sense that the key to ratings growth is converting more heavy radio listeners into your fan base?

 The blog Passionate makes an excellent point about how challenging this can be.
 They call it the price of attracting fans.